-(d) Boobytraps on Federal property; penalties; "boobytrap" defined

-- (1) Any person who assembles, maintains, places, or causes to be placed a boobytrap on Federal property where a controlled substance is being manufactured, distributed, or dispensed shall be sentenced to a term of imprisonment for not more than 10 years or fined under title 18, or both. - (2) If any person commits such a violation after 1 or more prior convictions for an offense punishable under this subsection, such person shall be sentenced to a term of imprisonment of not more than 20 years or fined under title 18, or both. - (3) For the purposes of this subsection, the term "boobytrap" means any concealed or camouflaged device designed to cause bodily injury when triggered by any action of any unsuspecting person making contact with the device.
-Such term includes guns, ammunition, or explosive devices attached to trip wires or other triggering mechanisms, sharpened stakes, and lines or wires with hooks attached.

-(e) Ten-year injunction as additional penalty

-In addition to any other applicable penalty, any person convicted of a felony violation of this section relating to the receipt, distribution, manufacture, exportation, or importation of a listed chemical may be enjoined from engaging in any transaction involving a listed chemical for not more than ten years.

-(f) Wrongful distribution or possession of listed chemicals

-- (1) Whoever knowingly distributes a listed chemical in violation of this subchapter (other than in violation of a recordkeeping or reporting requirement of section 830 of this title) shall, except to the extent that paragraph (12), (13), or (14) of section 842(a) of this title applies, be fined under title 18 or imprisoned not more than 5 years, or both. - (2) Whoever possesses any listed chemical, with knowledge that the recordkeeping or reporting requirements of section 830 of this title have not been adhered to, if, after such knowledge is acquired, such person does not take immediate steps to remedy the violation shall be fined under title 18 or imprisoned not more than one year, or both.

-(g) Internet sales of date rape drugs

-- (1) Whoever knowingly uses the Internet to distribute a date rape drug to any person, knowing or with reasonable cause to believe that- - (A) the drug would be used in the commission of criminal sexual conduct; or - (B) the person is not an authorized purchaser;
+- (d) Boobytraps on Federal property; penalties; "boobytrap" defined - (1) Any person who assembles, maintains, places, or causes to be placed a boobytrap on Federal property where a controlled substance is being manufactured, distributed, or dispensed shall be sentenced to term of imprisonment for not more than 10 years or fined under title 18, or both. - (2) If any person commits such aviolationafter1ormore prior convictions for an offense punishable under this subsection, such person shall be sentenced to a term of imprisonment of notmorethan20 years or fined under title 18, or both. - (3) For the purposes of this subsection, the term "boobytrap" means any concealed or camouflaged device designed to cause bodily injury when triggered by any action of any unsuspecting person making contact with the device.
+Such term includes guns, ammunition, or explosive devices attached to trip wires or other triggering mechanisms, sharpened stakes, and lines or wires with hooks attached. - (e) Ten-year injunction as additional penalty In addition to any other applicable penalty, any person convicted of a felony violation of this section relating to the receipt, distribution, manufacture, exportation, or importation of listed chemical may be enjoined from engaging in any transaction involving a listed chemical for not more than ten years. - (f) Wrongful distribution or possession of listed chemicals - (1) Whoever knowingly distributes a listed chemical in violation of this sub chapter (other than in violation of a recordkeeping or reporting requirement of section 830 of this title) shall, except to the extent that paragraph (12), (13), or(14) of section 842(a) of this title applies, defined under title 18 or imprisoned not more than 5 years, or both. - (2) Whoever possesses any listed chemical, with knowledge that the recordkeeping or reporting requirements of section830ofthistitlehavenotbeenadhered to, if, after such knowledge is acquired, such person does not take immediate steps to remedy the violation shall be fined under title 18 or imprisoned not more than one year, or both. - (g) Internet sales of date rape drugs - (1) Whoever knowingly uses the Internet to distribute a date rape drug to any person, knowing or with reasonable cause to believe that- - (A) the drug would be used in the commission of criminal sexual conduct; or - (B) the person is not an authorized purchaser;